guillaume-grn/Generative-NLP-for-Automated-EDA/README.md

 ## Installation :
 - Clone the repo
-- Create a env.py file with the line '''OPEN_AI_KEY="XXX"'''
+- Create a env.py file with the line 'OPEN_AI_KEY="XXX"'

 ## Running the Streamlit App :
-- Run the following command in your terminal: '''streamlit run ./🏚️Home.py'''
+- Run the following command in your terminal: 'streamlit run ./🏚️Home.py'
-- You can increase the 200MB upload limit for your database file adding the argument: '''--server.maxUploadSize 500 '''
+- You can increase the 200MB upload limit for your database file adding the argument: '--server.maxUploadSize 500 '